Got Milk? Not So Fast.

 Milk consumption in America has decreased almost 30 percent since 1975, according to a recent article by the Wall Street Journal.
 This news has sent the dairy industry into a reported ‘crisis’, so SignatureMD’s concierge care doctors want to discuss milk consumption and its place in your diet.
 If you are looking for a healthy change to your diet this new year, eliminating dairy may cause a profound improvement in your health.

 For some people, dairy consumption contributes to an assortment of health issues.
 Dairy is often laden with animal fat, and the fat free versions frequently have sugars of some sort replacing the removed fat.
 It stimulates mucous production and causes arterial plaque and blockages.
 It can also contribute to allergies, intestinal distress and obesity.
-Dr. Clifford Fetters, a family practitioner of Carmel, Indiana suggests, “If every American would give up dairy we would see a dramatic improvement in overall health and a decrease in obesity in this country.”

 Do dairy products reduce calcium in the body?